 The Grand Canyon is the most famous of the landmarks in Arizona.
 It is easily one of the most famous natural wonders of the USA and the world.
 As the name implies, the Grand Canyon is massive.
 It’s among the most extensive canyons globally, but it’s not only the immense dimensions that attract visitors, it’s also the stunning surroundings with layers of different colored rocks.
 Sunsets and sunrises give the Grand Canyon a whole other beauty.

-The Grand Canyon is a national park since 1919 and became a UNESCO World Heritage site in 1979.
-With roughly 6 million visitors every year, it is the second most popular national park in the USA.
+The Grand Canyon has been a national park since 1919 and became a UNESCO World Heritage site in 1979.
+With roughly 6 million visitors yearly, it is the USA’s second most popular national park.
 When the weather allows, the south rim is open year-round, while the north rim is usually open only from May to October.

 By Monica from This Rare Earth

 The Mojave Desert spans across portions of California, Arizona, Nevada, and Utah in the Southwestern United States.
 Taking up roughly 20 million acres of land, the Mojave Desert is home to unique flora, fauna, and geology not found anywhere else.

 The Mojave Desert is situated just south of the Great Basin Desert and north of the Sonoran desert, with the tall Sierra Nevada Mountain range to the west.
 This desert also sits at a specific elevation of 2,000 to 5,000 feet.
 This special range creates the perfect environment for species like the Joshua Tree and the desert pupfish.